Deepak484sakthi2004/portfolio-page/README.md

 ## Features

 - Clean and responsive design
-- Sections for education, experience, and projects
+- Sections for education, experience, and projects.
 - Easy navigation

 ## Getting Started